NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/file_formats/netcdf.rst

 The `Staggered (SGRID) conventions <http://sgrid.github.io/sgrid/>`_ These specify additions to the CF conventions for model results on  quadrilateral curvilinear grids (e.g. `Arakawa grids <https://en.wikipedia.org/wiki/Arakawa_grids>`_) used in many finite difference and hybrid models.

-If your input file conform to these conventions, and use the standard names that GNOME is expecting, they should "just work".
-In particular, GNOME has known to work with the output from the following models:
+If your input files conform to these conventions, and use the standard names that GNOME is expecting, they should "just work".
+In particular, GNOME has been known to work with the output from the following models:

 - ROMS
 - POM